 From voices to full lives.

-With the story in place, the cast dives deeper into the emotional arcs, relationships, and motivations that make each character feel fully human.
-This phase is about nuance — building layers of performance that resonate on stage and form true human connection with the story and the audience.Virtually, Summer + Fall 2025
+With the story in place, the cast dove deeper into the emotional arcs, relationships, and motivations that make each character feel fully human.
+This phase was about nuance — building layers of performance that resonate on stage and form true human connection with the story and the audience.Complete Summer + Fall 2025

 -